sohamch/MDMC/README.md

 # VKMC

-## A repository to compute transport coefficients in FCC CoNiCrFeMn High Entropy Alloys using non-linear Deep Learning and Linear vector-valued Cluster Expansion in combination with the Variational Principle of Mass Transport (Dallas R. Trinkle, Phys.
+## A repository to compute Onsager mass transport coefficients in FCC CoNiCrFeMn High Entropy Alloys using non-linear Neural networks and Linear vector-valued Cluster expansion models in combination with the Variational Principle of Mass Transport (Dallas R. Trinkle, Phys.
 Rev. Lett., 2018).

+Requirements:
+ - Python 3
+ - Some Standard Python 3 Packages: numpy, scipy, numba, PyTorch(1.7 or higher), h5py and ASE.

-In this project, FCC-based CoNiCrFeMn alloys were simulated using the classical MEAM potential by Choi et. al. (https://www.nature.com/articles/s41524-017-0060-9).
-This repository contains code to generate the necessary data sets as well as to train the Deep networks and cluster expansion models.
-An installation of the onsager module by Dallas.
+The repository contains code to generate the necessary data sets using this potential as well as to train:
+ - Vector-valued cluster expansion models, effectively implementing the SCMF approach for rough potential energy landscapes.
+ - Deep symmetry-conforming convolutional networks using the design of Cohen and Welling (https://arxiv.org/pdf/1602.07576v3.pdf).

+An installation of the onsager package by Dallas.
 R. Trinkle, with the cluster modules is required (https://github.com/DallasTrinkle/Onsager/tree/cluster).

+In this project, the classical MEAM potential by Choi et. al. (https://www.nature.com/articles/s41524-017-0060-9) was used.

 The structure of this repository is described as follows:

 ## (1) Crystal Data